 - Pain From Staying In One Position For Too Long

-Many people know of the benefits of aerobic exercise and strengthening drills.
-For sufferers of FM it is essential.
+The benefits of aerobic exercise are essential to sufferers of FM.
 Your physiotherapist will demonstrate a series of specific stretching and graded strengthening drills to incorporate into your daily life.
 There is no specific cure for FM so treatment is focused towards ongoing management.

 Many sufferers of FM feel they benefit from periodic soft tissue techniques including soft tissue massage, dry needling and acupuncture.